sophkr/relaxationApp/README.md

 # relaxationApp
-Express Server App that store user information using MongoDB.
+Express Server App that stores user login information via MongoDB.
 The app allows you to play pong or watch funny cat videos.
-The users highscores will be saved if they want to return to their saved game of pong.
+The users highscores will be saved in the database to allow them to compete with friends.

   Contributors - Dalton Nickerson, Jacob Stern, Dipesh Dave